Generalized Training for Neural Network Learnability: a Spectral Methods Approach: Methods and Results

-where $\partial_u$ and $\partial_v$ are the partial derivatives with respect to $u$ and $v$ (and where $u$ and $v$ are the transverse coordinates in the sensor plane.
+where $\partial_u$ and $\partial_v$ are the partial derivatives with respect to $u$ and $v$. $u$ and $v$ are the Fourier transform pairs of $x$ and $y$ which relate via $u=x/\lambda f$ and $v=y/\lambda f$.
+On axis, the sensor pattern provides shape identification associated with $m$ \cite{Vuong2021}.

-The sensor intensity pattern from a vortex encoder carries a polynomial gradient representation, which we present here in closed form:
+Solving for the sensor intensity pattern from Eq. \ref{eqn: single vortex derivative}, the resulting profile results in an expression consisting of a sum of polynomial gradients, which we present here in closed form:

-with linear weighting coefficients:
+with linear weighting coefficients

-Equation \ref{eqn:sensor pattern} identifies the vortex-encoded sensor pattern as a superposition of gradient correlations of the unencoded Fourier-plane field $\psi_o'$ and its complex conjugate, $\psi_o'^*$.
-On axis, the vortex encoder provides some degree of shape compression \cite{vuong2021}.
+Equation \ref{eqn:sensor pattern} identifies the vortex-encoded off-axis sensor pattern as a superposition of gradient correlations of the unencoded Fourier-plane field $\psi_0'$.

-This map between signal fields and sensor intensity patterns is the solution from a 2-{\it D} polynomial regression problem of order $2m$, the solution of which is approximated by simple NNs \cite{GoodBengCour16, Emschwiller2020, Cheng2018}.
-To solve the inverse problem [Eq. \ref{eq: general scheme}] for both real and imaginary parts of $\psi'_m$, two vortex encoders are needed (in our case, $m$ = $1, 3$).
+This means that the map between signal fields and sensor intensity patterns is the solution of a 2-{\it D} polynomial regression problem of order $2m$, the solution of which is approximated by simple NNs \cite{GoodBengCour16, Emschwiller2020, Cheng2018}.
+Notably, Eq. \ref{eqn: single vortex derivative} does not account for the on-axis shape-dependent pixel intensity \cite{Vuong2021}.